DOUGLAS FIR CLEAR MG FINISH

 • Technical Expertise: We offer some of the deepest technical knowledge in the industry - with our own Wood Scientist on staff, we are here to help you solve the most challenging technical issues

-• Outstanding Marketing: We believe in fundamentally changing the way that Douglas Fir has been marketed - professional photography illustrating the natural beauty of Douglas Fir is paramount to all of our success
+• Outstanding Marketing: We believe in fundamentally changing the way that Douglas Fir Clears have been marketed - professional photography illustrating the natural beauty of Douglas Fir is paramount to all of our success

 • Architect & Designer Outreach: We fully support the architect and design community through our Continuing Education (CE) classes, CAD, BIM and Texture resources, Lunch & Learns, Architect Representatives, Samples & More